-- a.
-Skateparks: Only persons actively skateboarding can enter and remain in any skatepark.
-The maximum number of persons allowed to simultaneously use any skatepark is ten (10).
-Only skateparks that are outdoors may be utilized when opened by the department. - b.
-Tennis and Pickleball: Only persons actively playing tennis or pickleball can enter and remain in any court area.
-The maximum number of persons allowed to simultaneously use a court is 4 persons.
-Only courts that are outdoors may be utilized when opened by the department. - 12.
+- skatepark is ten (10).
+Only skateparks that are outdoors may be utilized when opened by the department. - 11.
 All County beach parks and shoreline parks are opened.
-All persons must abide by the face covering, physical distancing, and gathering requirements contained in Sections B and C of these rules, as amended or superseded. - 13.
+All persons must abide by the face covering, physical distancing, and gathering requirements contained in Sections B and C of these rules, or rules promulgated by the Governor, as amended or superseded. - 12.
 All other State or County restrictions related to COVID-19 must be followed, including, but not limited to, applicable quarantine restrictions.